xwenyafeng/fyta/Terms_of_Service.md

 - For security reasons or other necessary circumstances.

-VII.
-Agreement Modification and Termination
+7. Agreement Modification and Termination

 7.1 Agreement Modification Notification fyta company reserves the right to modify the content of this agreement when necessary and will notify you in advance through reasonable means (including but not limited to fyta platform announcements, system messages, internal messages, SMS, email, etc.) and within a reasonable period.
 Such notifications are considered delivered to you on the date of sending.
 You can view the latest version of the agreement on the relevant pages of the platform.